gaia-docker/tugbot/doc/swarm/tugbot-swarm.md

-### Create a dev environment for testing tugbot on Swarm cluster
+### Creating a dev environment for testing tugbot on Swarm cluster

 ```cli
 # create a swarm manager virtual machine